jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 The text string "Welcome to My Site" is problematic.
 Not every user is a native speaker of the language you wrote that text in (English in this case).
 When users insert patterns with custom text, it would be nice to see it in their own language.

 The `<-- wp:pattern /-->` block was originally built as a method of internationalizing text strings.
-This allows you to use translations functions, such as [`_e()` WordPress function](https://developer.wordpress.org/reference/functions/_e/), to make the text translatable.
+This allows you to use translations functions, such as [`_e()`](https://developer.wordpress.org/reference/functions/_e/), to make the text translatable.

 The internationalized version of the Heading block should look like the following: